 - Sliding Layer Impact Distribution (SLID): SLID reduces rotational acceleration

-- Aerodynamic and adjustable shatter proof peak visor
+- Aerodynamic and adjustable shatterproof peak visor

-- HJC i50 Safety Certification
+H.J.C. i50 Safety Certification

-- Complies with ECE 22:05
+- Complies with E.C.E.
+22:05

 - Complies with DOT

-This is an entry level, polycarbonate lid for those who want maximum performance from very little budget.
+the Fly Kinetic is an entry-level, polycarbonate lid for those who want maximum performance from a minimal budget.
 Even though this helmet is the cheapest helmet on our list, it still does the job more than adequately.
+The Kinetic is a great starter helmet for any self-respecting dirt bike rider.
+The kinetic will protect and keep you comfortable.

 The basic construction includes a ventilation system, EPS liner for shock absorption, and even a washable interior padding system.

-A great starter helmet for any self-respecting dirt bike rider.
-The kinetic will protect and keep you comfortable.
 The venting is pretty good for such a cheap helmet.
-All FLY helmets have TFV (True Functional Ventilation).
-When in motion air is forced through multiple air intake vents, then passed through aligned vent channels in the EPS and exits out multiple rear exhaust vents.
+All F.L.Y. helmets have T.F.V.
+(True Functional Ventilation).
+When in motion air is forced through multiple air intake vents, then passed through aligned vent channels in the EPS and exited via numerous rear exhaust vents.

 Fly Kinetic Features

-- Durable and lightweight polymer shell
+- A durable and lightweight polymer shell

-- Dual-density EPS (Expanded Polystyrene) liner
+- Dual-density E.P.S (Expanded Polystyrene) liner

 - Removable and washable comfort liner and cheek pads